 In a Nutshell: With credit card utilization rates increasing, consumers are taking on larger amounts of debt than in years past.
 This can lead to financial pitfalls that may be hard to overcome.
 One of the biggest barriers to receiving help can be the shame people associate with their mistakes.
 Bruce McClary of the National Foundation for Credit Counseling discussed these crucial issues with us, noting that consumers shouldn’t feel embarrassed about their missteps.
 Confronting them and discussing them is the first step to remediating debt issues.
 Additionally, it is important for adults — regardless of their own mistakes — to discuss the issue with their children, so they can avoid mistakes as well.

-While the new FICO system is being framed as an opportunity for consumers on the cusp of good credit standing to access loans and more financial services, McClary’s analysis of the move reveals the underlying nature of the decision.
-These days, a growing number of consumers who fall in the good credit category are maxing out their credit limits, and lenders are motivated to expand the reach of their services to attract more borrowers, he said.
+While both programs are being framed as an opportunity for consumers on the cusp of good credit standing to access loans and more financial services, McClary’s analysis of the move reveals the underlying nature of the decision.
+These days, a growing number of consumers have struggled with on-time payments and credit utilization, but lenders are looking for ways to look past traditional algorithms to determine creditworthiness, he said..

-With so many consumers sitting on high credit card balances and not showing any signs of reducing utilization rates, more and more people are likely falling behind on payments and succumbing to other financial pitfalls.
+With so many consumers sitting on high credit card balances and in danger of facing prolonged financial hardships, more and more people are likely falling behind on payments and succumbing to other financial pitfalls.

 McClary and his colleagues at the NFCC strive to help consumers through credit counseling, financial education, and many other valuable resources.